OSGP/Documentation/chapter4/README.md

 //TODO

-With OSGP we intend to have the right balance between a benevolent Dictator and a Formal Metitocracy to prevent unwanted dictators and ever lasting discussions.
-The basic idea is to make dicissions based on concensus.
-If this takes to long, the community council can be asked to make a decission.
+With OSGP we intend to have the right balance between a benevolent Dictator and a Formal Meritocracy to prevent unwanted dictators and everlasting discussions.
+The basic idea is to make decisions based on consensus.
+If this takes too long, the community council can be asked to make a decision.

 ### Community council
-This council can make disccions on all commmunity related subject.
-The community council can be elected by the community members (when the need is theire).
+This council can make decisions on all community related subject.
+The community council can be elected by the community members (when the need is there).
 The community council consists of 5 people.
-1 is seat is taken by the OSGP Foundation for alligntment between the foundation and the online community.
+1 is seat is taken by the OSGP Foundation for alignment between the foundation and the online community.

 The community council is responsible for:
-General goverance
+General governance
 - Make sure that people can contribute
 - How people can contribute
 - Infrastructure choices